 During the lease term in Dunn Loring

-During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental in Dunn Loring, the renter must allow us to come into the rental property.
-Some good reasons to enter rental home are to:
+During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Dunn Loring, the tenant must allow us to access the rental.
+Some justifiable reasons to go into rental home are to:

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental.
-However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental home.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Dunn Loring.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy reference for rental investors in Dunn Loring
+a useful source for rental investors in Dunn Loring

 - Before you move a tenant into your investment in Dunn Loring